Medical Insurance &

 The completed application can be mailed or hand-delivered to an Allegheny County Assistance Office.

 If the MA application for the child is approved, coverage can be retroactive for up to three months prior to the month of application.
-If you wish to receive retroactive coverage to cover outstanding medical bills, use Form PA600 form and complete the section regarding “unpaid medical bills.”
-The PA 600 form is available at a local County Assistance Offices, by calling 412-565-2146, or by downloading it here. ” Include photocopies of the unpaid bills with your application.
+If you wish to receive retroactive coverage to cover outstanding medical bills, use Form PA600 and complete the section regarding “unpaid medical bills.”
+The PA 600 form is available at a local County Assistance Offices, or by downloading it here.
+Include photocopies of the unpaid bills with your application.
 Alert your health care providers that the application is pending.

 Medical Assistance Plan Options: “Fee for Service” and HealthChoices (Managed Care)